 Whether or not criminal charges are filed, the University or a person may file a complaint with designated University officials.
-Reports of sexual harassment (including sexual assault, dating violence, domestic violence, and stalking) by students are handled under the Student Conduct process found in the Xavier Student Handbook.
+Reports of Sex Discrimination (including sexual assault, dating violence, domestic violence, and stalking) by students are handled under the Student Conduct process found in the Xavier Student Handbook.

-Reports of sexual harassment by others are handled under the Xavier Harassment Code and Accountability Procedures (HCAP).
+Reports of Sex Discrimination by others are handled under the Xavier Harassment Code and Accountability Procedures (HCAP).
 These processes may be pursued whether or not criminal charges are filed.
-All persons who investigate sexual assault, dating violence, domestic violence and stalking cases (criminal or student conduct/Title IX and hearing board members receive annual training on these offenses that focus on protecting victims and promoting offender accountability in order to be in compliance.
+All persons who investigate sexual assault, dating violence, domestic violence and stalking cases (law enforcement and Title IX and Interpersonal Violence Response Office staff) and who serve as decision makers in University conduct proceedings receive annual training on these offenses that focus on protecting victims and promoting offender accountability in order to be in compliance.
 Below is a summary of the process.

-The standard of evidence that will be used during any student conduct hearing before the University Conduct Board, employee conduct hearing before the Harassment Hearing Panel, or administrative decision on campus arising from a report of dating violence, domestic violence, sexual assault, or stalking is preponderance of the evidence, which means it must be shown that it is more likely than not that the misconduct occurred for discipline of the accused to occur.
+The standard of evidence that will be used during any student conduct hearing before the University Conduct Board, employee conduct hearing before the Harassment Hearing Panel, or administrative decision on campus arising from a report of dating violence, domestic violence, sexual assault, or stalking is preponderance of the evidence, which means it must be shown that it is more likely than not that the misconduct occurred for discipline of the responding party to occur.